 We do not share data with third parties for marketing purposes.

 We do share data with other firms for processing, where we do not (or cannot) do this processing ourselves.
-You can find out more about the data processing firms that we use and why we use them in Appendix A, which can be found at the end of this document.

 Why we transfer your data outside the UK